blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Android Boot Internals.md

 To fix that, I'll direct you to the question of what randomness is.
 I had explained this on Instagram early in 2020/21 (as a part of explaining the cryptography involved in cryptocurrencies), however, that was after you sdafadfs.
 So I was dxf

 Anyways, so, when you roll a dice, you get a random number.
-But it's only as random because you have not computed all the weights and forces acting on the die and the trajectory it takes.
+But it's only random because you have not computed all the weights and forces acting on the die and the trajectory it takes.
 If you carefully throw a die, you can get the desired number with practice.

 Now, we human beings are not really that random.
 For example, in Captain America: Civil War, Tony Stark asks FRIDAY (btw I forgot to make ALASKA AI) to analyze the fight pattern of Captain America.
 This is also provable, but I won't go into it, but it's part of the studies on password security.
 Now we can be pretty random if we really try, but largely, our impulsive actions are not really random.